kammous/k8s-training-doc/content/Labels_and_annotations/01-labels/_index.md

 ```

 As you can see above , the lables is `run=coffee-app` which is a key value pair - `key` is `run` `value` is `coffee-app`.
-When we run Pod imperatively , `kubectl` ass this label to Pod
+When we run Pod imperatively , `kubectl` ass this label to Pod.

 #### Add custom label to Pod